dacheng-gao/dacheng-gao/README.md

 ## Hi there :)

-- Design and develop enterprise applications
+- Design and develop enterprise level applications
 - Solve the real problems
 - Keep learning and exploring